rubyonjets/jets/docs/_docs/lambdagems.md

 So Jets downloads pre-compiled gems from the [Lambda Gems](https://www.lambdagems.com) service.
 This makes for a much more seamless and pleasant developer experience.
 Lambda Gems will always be free for open source projects as long it continues to be sustainable.

-You can also host your own pre-compiled gems and download from your own repo sources.
+You can also always pre-compile your own gems and host them yourself.
 The repo structure should follow:

     gems/[ruby-version]/[gem-name]/[gem-name]-[gem-version].zip